privateprep/coding-space-website/src/pages/blog/2022-11-26-our-stem-holiday-gift-guide.md

       *Ages: 6-17*

-      Gift a [trial coding class](https://www.thecodingspace.com/sign_up/classes/1770?trial_class=true) at The Coding Space to your curious coder.
+      Gift a [trial coding class](/classes) at The Coding Space to your curious coder.
 Our coding classes bring students together each week to make progress on individual projects, dive into hands-on activities, and explore opportunities for self-expression.
 [The Coding Space](https://www.thecodingspace.com/) is the leading provider of coding education in NYC and has been recognized in Time Out, Nickelodeon, Good Morning America, and more.
 tags:
   - Holidays
 ---
-Anyone who has ever watched a toddler methodically take apart a Tupperware drawer should know that many children are natural-born engineers.
-As parents, teachers, and caretakers, we get to nurture their creativity — and clean up the mess afterward.
-Wrap up a few of these STEM toys for your future scientist to craft, tinker with, dismantle, or program.
-Hopefully, they'll thank you for the early encouragement when they're older.
+Explore our handpicked selection of STEM gifts to inspire your child's imagination this holiday season!
+From building robots to solving puzzles, these toys are perfect for young explorers eager to dive into science, technology, engineering, and math.
+More than playthings, they're tools for learning and innovation.